Ofir-i1/Python-practice/README.md

 ### 🔎 Password Leak Checker

-A Python script that checks if a password has ever been exposed in a data breach, using the **[Have I Been Pwned](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange)** API.
+A script that checks if a password has ever been exposed in a data breach, using the **[Have I Been Pwned](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange)** API.

 This tool demonstrates how to use hashing, API calls, and generators in Python.